ltgoslo/simple_elmo/README.md

 Use these tensors for your downstream tasks.

-The `get__elmo_substitutes()` method currently works only with the models loaded  with `full=True`.
+The `get_elmo_substitutes()` method currently works only with the models loaded  with `full=True`.
-For each input sentences, it  outputs a list of lexical substitutes (LM predictions) for each word token in the sentence, produced by the forward and backward ELMo language models.
+For each input sentence, it  produces a list of lexical substitutes (LM predictions) for each word token in the sentence, produced by the forward and backward ELMo language models.
-The substitutes are yielded as dictionaries containing the vocabulary identifiers of the most probable LM predictions, their lexical forms and their probabilities.
+The substitutes are yielded as dictionaries containing the vocabulary identifiers of the most probable LM predictions, their lexical forms and their logit scores.
 NB: this method is still experimental!

 # Example scripts